 Who must hold the endorsement?

-As of July 1, 2014, all educators applying for their first Initial license (see applicable licenses below) must hold the SEI endorsement.
+As of July 1, 2014, educators applying for their first Initial license (specifically core academic teachers of ELLs and principals/assistant principals and supervisors/directors who supervise or evaluate such teachers) must obtain the SEI endorsement.
+See applicable licenses below:

 - Core Academic Teachers (early childhood, elementary, teachers of students with moderate and severe disabilities, English, reading, language arts, mathematics, science, civics and government, economics, history, and geography)